Book Lists

 A Summer to Die

-Thirteen-year-old Meg envies her sister Molly''s beauty and popularity, and these feelings make it difficult for her to cope with Molly''s illness and death.
+Thirteen-year-old Meg''s envy of her sister''s beauty and popularity makes it difficult to cope with Molly''s strange illness and eventual death.

 Stay Keeper's Story